-The Vieuxtemps Guarneri Violin, named after the world renowned 19th Century composer Henri Vieuxtemps and the owner of the violin, is the one who holds the title of the most expensive violin.
+The Vieuxtemps Guarneri Violin, named after the world-renowned 19th Century composer Henri Vieuxtemps and the owner of the violin, is the one who holds the title of the most expensive violin.
 Its new owner (who bought it for 16 Million dollars) donated it to famous violinist Anne Meyers for the rest of her life.

 Stradivarius violins built by members of the Italian family Stradivari, chiefly Antonio Stradivari during the 17th and 18th centuries.
-These violins, only limited amount exist now, are famous for their supreme quality of sound which is arguably unachievable through any other violin.
+These violins, only a limited amount exist now, are famous for their supreme quality of sound which is arguably unachievable through any other violin.